Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Proposed Method

 The MSFF module fuses the multi-scale features from the encoder part of the SD model and the features from the last layer of the decoder part of the SD model.
-We present the architecture of the MSFF module in Fig.~\ref{fig:msff}.
+We present the architecture of the MSFF module in~\Cref{fig:msff}.

-The fusion process is realised via a series of operations including concatenation (of the SD encoder's features at multiple scales), $1\times1$ convolution (of the concatenated features), element-wise multiplication (between of the output of the convolution and the concatenated features) and element-wise addition (between the output of the element-wise multiplication and the SD decoder's features).
+The fusion process concatenates multi-scale SD encoder features and applies the $1\times1$ convolution on the concatenated features.
+The resulting features are then combined with the concatenated features via element-wise multiplication, and the modulated output is added to the SD decoder’s final-layer features.

-\subsubsection{Mask generator}
+\subsubsection{Mask Generator}

-We adopt the decoder in the mask-attention transformer, the core component in the Mask2Former architecture~\citep{mask2former}, to realise our mask generator.
+We adopt the decoder in the mask-attention Transformer, the core component in the Mask2Former architecture~\citep{mask2former}, to realise our mask generator.
 The mask generator receives input as a fused feature vector from the MSFF module and produces outputs including $N$ class-agnostic binary masks $\{m^{pred}_i\}_{i=1}^N$ and their corresponding $N$ mask embedding features $\{z^{pred}_i\}_{i=1}^N$ for all possible objects in the input image.
-We illustrate the mask generator in Fig.~\ref{fig:decoder}.
+We illustrate the mask generator in~\Cref{fig:decoder}.

 The mask generator employs a pixel decoder that progressively increases the resolution of the fused features from the MSFF module and generates per-pixel high-resolution embeddings.
-This pixel decoder is designed with meticulous attention to details, using multiple layers to capture fine-grained and broad contextual information.
-Following that, a Transformer's decoder processes the intermediate feature maps in the pixel encoder to handle object queries which are initialised randomly but then learnt through training.
+This pixel decoder is designed meticulously, using multiple layers to capture fine-grained and broad contextual information.
+Following that, a Transformer's decoder processes the intermediate feature maps in the pixel encoder to handle object queries, which are initialised randomly but then learnt through training.
 To effectively process the intermediate feature maps in the pixel decoder, the mask generator guides each feature map at a scale to an individual layer in the Transformer's decoder.
-Consequently, each layer in the Transformer's decoder focuses on a feature map at a specific scale in the range $\{1/32, 1/16, 1/8\}$.
+Consequently, each layer in the Transformer's decoder focuses on a feature map at a specific scale in the range of $\{1/32, 1/16, 1/8\}$.
 We observed that this strategy significantly enhances the ability of the mask generator to adeptly handle objects in various sizes.